nogibjj/ids706-final-project-bodyspeakbuddy/README.md

 # IDS-706 / BodySpeakBuddy

-# Team Members
+## Team Members
 Gunel Aghakishiyeva, Antara Bhide, Anastasiia Saenko, Zhanylai (Janka) Turatkhan kyzy

 ## Project Overview
-The project aim to build a conversational AI chatbot with FastAPI and deployment on AWS.
+The project aim to build a conversational AI chatbot with FastAPI.
 The chatbot uses OpenAI's **GPT-3.5** to generate responses for any questions based on  the **??** book.

 ### Architectural Diagram

 We provide a clear architectural diagram representing the flow and components of our application.
 This diagram aids in understanding the interactions between different services and infrastructure components.

-## Prerequisites for the project
+### Prerequisites for the project
 * Python 3.8 or upper
 * FastAPI
 * Uvicorn